Quality and Safety

 At Orchard Hospital, we have a culture of safety.
 We value an unwavering focus on patient safety that fosters technical excellence, and compassionate and safe care for our patients.
 We continuously look for ways to improve our care.

 - Patient Involvement

 To protect you from accidental falls and mishaps, our nursing staff routinely raises hospital rails.
-Please keep bed side rails up at all times.
+Please keep bedside rails up at all times.
 If you are uncomfortable keeping your side rails raised, you may sign a waiver of liability.
-Hospital stays are often accompanied by changes in physical abilities as a result of illness, surgery or medication.
-When getting into or out of bed, preparing to walk or moving from bed to chair, please ask your nurse or nursing assistant for help if you are unsure of your ability to manage on your own.
+Hospital stays are often accompanied by changes in physical abilities resulting from illness, surgery, or medication.
+When getting into or out of bed, preparing to walk, or moving from bed to chair, please ask your nurse or nursing assistant for help if you are unsure of your ability to manage on your own.

 Orchard Hospital operates as a smoke-free facility.
 Smoking is not permitted in or around hospital buildings.
-For the comfort and health of patients and visitors, smoking is prohibited on or in all Orchard Hospital buildings, owned and leased properties, grounds, parking lots and vehicles (personal and company).
+For patients' and visitors' comfort and health, smoking is prohibited on or in all Orchard Hospital buildings, owned and leased properties, grounds, parking lots and vehicles (personal and company).

 If you have smoking-related concerns, please speak with your doctor or nurse.

 To keep our staff members up-to-date on safety procedures, our hospital conducts periodic drills.
 You may hear announcements over the loudspeaker alerting personnel to fire, disaster, or missing patient drills.
 At regular intervals, we also test our fire alarm system by ringing alarm bells and closing fire doors.
 If you hear a safety-related announcement or alarm, please remain calm and wait for instructions from a hospital staff member.